X

 1. Students must complete all three of the required courses (9 credits) and one elective (3 credits) for a total of 12 credits with a minimum grade of B (GPA = 3.00) in each course.

-2. In the semester of graduation, the student must submit an Intent to Graduate form to the Graduate School and a Graduate Certificate Candidacy form to the Director of Graduate Studies by the deadline specified by the Graduate School.
+2. In the semester of graduation, the student must submit an Intent to Graduate form to the Graduate School and complete appropriate documentation for receiving the Graduate Certificate by the deadline specified by the Graduate School.

 For additional information contact